Executive Director: Karen Baker-Anderson, 613-744-3133, ext. 215 firstname.lastname@example.org

 “Proudly leads and demonstrates to children, and the community, the beauty of her Inuit language and traditions.”

-Ina is the lead Cultural Teacher and mentor for the OICC staff bringing almost 30-years experience teaching children to the team.
-She is a Head Start toddler teacher in the mornings; and a preschool teacher in the afternoons.
+Ina is the lead Cultural Teacher and mentor for the OICC staff bringing almost 30-years teaching experience to the team.
+She is the teacher of the celebrated Sivummut Head Start Program teacher for both morning and afternoon programs.

 Ina is a long-standing member of the OICC team and has been with us since we first opened our doors in 2005.
 She is visibly passionate about sharing and teaching people about her culture.
 She proudly leads and demonstrates to children, and the community, the beauty of Inuit language and traditions.